danbev/learning-ai/fundamentals/rust/zero-to-hero/README.md

 $ sudo dnf install lapack-devel openblas-devel
 ```

+### Part1: Building micrograd
-### Part1: [The spelled-out intro to neural networks and backpropagation: building micrograd]
+Youtube link: [The spelled-out intro to neural networks and backpropagation: building micrograd]

 This is the first part of the series and the code can be found in
 [part1.rs](./src/bin/part1.rs) and can be run with the following command:
 ```console